Implementation of sanctions against Russia and Belarus by the Netherlands

 - The Human Environment and Transport Inspectorate oversee sanctions related to aviation and maritime affairs.

-- Together with Customs, the Government Information and Heritage Inspectorate is responsible for controlling the import and export of art and other cultural goods.
+- Together with Customs, the Information and Heritage Inspectorate is responsible for controlling the import and export of art and other cultural goods.

 - The Land Registry makes a note on entries for registered goods (such as real estate) that belong to individuals and entities on the sanctions list.
 That way, anyone consulting the registers can easily see which goods in the registry have been frozen by the sanctions.